rundeck/docs/docs/learning/howto/egress-proxy.md

 		}
 	}
 	```
 	This is just the proxy configuration for the NGINX web server (check [this](https://www.nginx.com/resources/wiki/start/topics/examples/full/) basic example).
 It blocks any connection from the google domain.
-In this environment, if any system needs to get "outside" (to the Internet), it needs to pass through this proxy server.
+In this environment, if any system needs to get "outside" to the Internet, it needs to pass through this proxy server.
 It's based on [this](https://github.com/reiz/nginx_proxy) project.

 ## Running and testing
 1. Create the network, this is needed by the whole environment and allows you to create the basic external network to reach the Internet using your current network device.